stucchio/Homepage/content/dependent_types_and_database_sharding.md

 def insertBlogPost(user: User, post: BlogPost) = runDatabaseOperation(user.shard)(conn => ...)
 ```

+We'd like to ensure that each `BlogPost` is storeed in the same `Shard` as the user who wrote it.

-So far, so good.
-But unfortunately, problems can arise at runtime:
+Unfortunately, problems can arise at runtime:

 ```scala
 insertBlogPost(User("chris", Shard(1)), BlogPost("my blog post", Shard(2)))
 ```

 This code cannot possibly run successfully, since the user lives in `Shard(1)` while the blogpost lives in `Shard(2)`.

+If the underlying database is a SQL database, this will likely result in various consistency errors - the `BlogPost` will probably fail to be inserted, and further queries to `Shard(1)` of the form `SELECT ...
+FROM users INNER JOIN blogposts ON blogposts.user_id = user.id WHERE ...` will fail to return the blog post inserted into `Shard(2)`.

 As a result, it is possible for bugs to occur that cannot be checked by the compiler.

 # Class Hierarchies?